- 6 dried ancho or guajillo chilies or a mixture (about 3 ounces)

 - 1/2 teaspoon ground cumin

 - 1 can (14-1/2 ounces) beef broth

 - In a stockpot over medium heat, toast chilies 2-3 minutes (do not burn).
 Remove from heat; transfer to a small bowl.
 Add hot water to cover.
 Soak 30 minutes.

 - Meanwhile, in the same stockpot, heat 2 tablespoons olive oil over medium heat.
 Brown beef in batches.
 Remove with a slotted spoon.
-Add onion and remaining oil to stockpot; cook and stir until onion is tender, about 5 minutes.
+Add onion and remaining oil to stockpot; cook and stir until tender, about 5 minutes.
 Add garlic; cook 1 minute more.
 Remove from heat.